Christian Democratic Party (Portugal): History

-After Pope Leo XIII's encyclical Rerum Novarum, Europe saw the emergence of many christian political parties.
+After Pope Leo XIII's encyclical Rerum Novarum, Europe saw the emergence of many Christian political parties.
 The PDC is founded on 10 May 1974, from a schism within the Christian Social-Democratic Party, a party founded on 5 May 1974.
-The PDC's aim, according its leader Nuno Calvet, was to unite both liberal and conservative christian democrats, in anti-salazarist tradition.
+The PDC's aim, according its leader Nuno Calvet, was to unite both liberal and conservative Christian democrats, in anti-salazarist tradition.
 In September 1974, major José Sanches Osório, one of the leading figures of the Carnation Revolution and member of the first provisional government, is invited to become the party's general secretary.
-The first congress of the party is held on the 1st and 2nd of February 1975 in Figueira da Foz.
+The first congress of the party is held on the 1st and 2 February 1975 in Figueira da Foz.

-Osório meets, on 12 February 1975, with the leaders of the European Union of Christian Democrats and gains observer membership status.
-On the same date, the party submits 8.500 signatures to the Constitutional Court, aiming to be legally recognized in time to participate in the 1975 legislative election.
-The party is officially recognized on 13 February 1975.
-Soon after it becomes a legal party, the PDC merges with the People's Christian Democratic Party, led by Nuno Calvet Magalhães.
+Osório met with the leaders of the European Union of Christian Democrats on 12 February 1975 and gained observer membership status.
+On the same date, the party submitted 8,500 signatures to the Constitutional Court, aiming to be legally recognized in time to participate in the 1975 legislative election.
+The party was officially recognized on 13 February 1975.
+Soon after it became a legal party, the PDC merged with the People's Christian Democratic Party, led by Nuno Calvet Magalhães.

-In 1975, CDS and PDC form a coalition named the Center and Christian Democracy Union (União do Centro e Democracia Cristã).
-Osório also signs the "MFA/parties agreement", against the will of many of the party's militants, who rejected any agreement with the communist faction of the military.
+In 1975, CDS and PDC formed a coalition named the Center and Christian Democracy Union (União do Centro e Democracia Cristã).
+Osório also signed the "MFA/parties agreement", against the will of many of the party's militants, who rejected any agreement with the communist faction of the military.